Ilkley Fountain

 Design:

-The design, which intentionally plays with scale, responds to how water moves through the plant.
+The design responds to how water moves through the plant.
 It references Sphagnum on both micro and macro levels: the cut-out forms indicate the hyaline cells of the tiny leaves which hold water, and the tufty edges of the shapes suggest the Sphagnum as a growing carpet of moss, on its way to becoming what is known as a keystone eco-system engineer.
-A carpet of Sphagnum is bigger than the sum of its parts; able to affect the environment in which it grows and support other species.
-It gives an impression of both lightness and delicacy alongside weight and strength, and we hoped that the full-size sculpture would convey this.
+One sphagnum plant on its own is not efficacious.
+As the mass of plants forms, a floating, spongy, densely woven carpet, or what can be considered a new ‘organism’ grows; a community able to affect and impact on its own environment.

 The making of the sculpture: